Belfast Cathedral is fortunate in having one of the finest organs in Northern Ireland.

 1907 & 1975

 It was originally built in 1907 by the world famous firm of Harrison & Harrison from Durham.
 During building work in the cathedral between 1968 and 1975, the organ was removed to the Harrison & Harrison factory, where it was renovated and enlarged, before being installed in a new position in the newly built South Transept.
-The organ is currently looked after by the Wells-Kennedy Partnership.
+Comprising of 64 speaking stops, it is the second-largest instrument of its kind in Northern Ireland.

 Stopped Diapason 8'